Jacalz/rymdport/README.md

 ## Downloads

 Please visit the [release page](https://github.com/Jacalz/wormhole-gui/releases) for downloading the latest releases.
-Versions for Linux, MacOS and Windows on the x86-64 architecture are currently available.
-Support for ARM64 and BSD systems might come in the future.
+Versions for Linux, FreeBSD, MacOS and Windows on the `x86-64` and `arm64` (MacOS on `arm64` is not yet supported) architectures are currently available.

 ## Building